4.29 out of 7 votes

 Seasonal or Holiday BOGO

-These deals are tied to a season or holiday.
+These deals are tied to a season or shopping holiday.
 For instance, a “summer BOGO” might involve buying a pair of shorts and getting a second pair for free.

 BOGO Deals Advantages